EA Sports UFC 2: Reception

 EA Sports UFC 2 received "generally favorable" reviews from critics, according to review aggregator Metacritic.

 Jeff Landa of Electronic Gaming Monthly scored the game a 7.0 out of 10.
 He summarized with, "EA Sports UFC 2 delivers the grandeur of MMA in a remarkable and brutal presentation.
 A traditional fighting game this is not, and the genuine attempts at simulating a dense sport result in clumsy combat that only on occasion captures the drama and nuance of human chess."
 Landa mostly criticized the "unintuitive" controls but he also disliked the unrealistic physics and the "bland" career mode.
 Landa's main praise was given to the visuals, which he thought "[Made] something so inherently vicious look outright stunning."

-Game Informer's Brian Shea gave the game an 8.5 out of 10.
+Game Informers Brian Shea gave the game an 8.5 out of 10.
 He stated: "UFC 2 improves over its predecessor in the ways it needed to.
 The improved ground game and deeper career mode are the biggest draws, but Knockout mode is a blast to play with a friend, and Ultimate Team offers a unique twist on the popular mode from other sports games.
 If 2014's EA Sports UFC was a promise being made, UFC 2 is its deliverance."
 Shea also praised the visuals, particularly the design of the fighters, and criticized the repetitive commentary.

 Devin Charles from Game Revolution scored the game 4 stars out of 5, saying: "A mix of power and finesse, both in ring and out, there's no doubt this is a solid pickup for folks interested in handing out beatings like their favorite MMA fighters do."
 Charles commended the large roster of fighters, the ultimate team mode, and the overall longevity that the game has been designed to have, saying that the game will remain relevant for its lifetime.
 Charles disliked the replay system, however, calling it "poor", and said that the game had a steep learning curve.

-GameSpot's Richard Wakeling gave the game a 7 out of 10 and stated: "EA Sports UFC 2 is a welcome improvement on its predecessor that shows this series is going in the right direction."
+GameSpots Richard Wakeling gave the game a 7 out of 10 and stated: "EA Sports UFC 2 is a welcome improvement on its predecessor that shows this series is going in the right direction."
 Wakeling called the visuals "incredible", praised the "robust" fighting mechanics, and commended the improvements made to several of the gameplay systems, such as the grappling.
 Wakeling criticized the lack of proper tutorials, and disliked the career mode for having enough depth.